Shopify/remote-dom/README.md

 ## Examples

+We have created an example project, bootstrapped with [Create React App](https://github.com/facebook/create-react-app), that shows how you can incorporate the different parts of remote-ui into a simple React codebase.

-Ready to learn more?
-[Read through the comprehensive example](documentation/comprehensive-example.md), demonstrating an implementation of remote-ui across both the host (browser) and remote (web worker) environments.
+Want to learn even more?
+[Read through the comprehensive example](documentation/comprehensive-example.md), a written guide that documents a fully-featured implementation of remote-ui across both the host (browser) and remote (web worker) environments.

 ## Want to contribute?